ashokvishwakarma/preact-tooltip/readme.md

 # Tooltip for Preact

-A tool-tip compoment for `preact`.
+A tool-tip component for `preact`.

 ## Install